graphboltdev/docs/docs/query-inspector/query-details.md

 # Resolvers

 This is a list of all the fields that were resolved by a resolver.
-They are presented hierarchially, respecting their parent/child relationship.
+They are presented hierarchically, respecting their parent/child relationship.

 ![Resolvers](img/resolvers.png)

-This section gives you additional informaiton about each field/resolver:
+This section gives you additional information about each field/resolver:

 | Column | Description |
 | ---  | --- |